-All meetings are open meetings except in rare cases which are outlined in the Sunshine Laws.
+All meetings are open meetings except in rare cases, which are outlined in the Sunshine Laws.
 This law gives you all the details including how long in advance you need to make a public notice for your meetings.
 We suggest you give the public as much notice as possible.
 This law also means that if three of your board members are talking about library business spontaneously at a party they are in violation of the Sunshine Law.
 Two board members can talk library business without a notice.
 It still may not be a good idea.
-You, as Director, can talk with two board members spontaneously about library business, but not three of your board members.
-This also applies to emails (which is just another form of communication).
+You, as director, can talk with two board members spontaneously about library business, but not three of your board members.
+This also applies to emails and text messages, so consider blind copying recipients when you need to send one message to all trustees.